 If you’re using the studio monitors for gaming, tv, or pc, in fact for simple and general things like listening to music, playing games, or just simple general sound output, you should not worry too much about the sound quality as you will not be mixing or mastering a track for some big artist who just spent 5000 so you can craft up their next big EP! so anything between 50 to 100 (dollar, pounds or euros) will do just fine for you.

-if you’re going to be using these monitors for mixing, mastering, audio reference, or just general music production, you should be looking at spending at least something around 150 to 300 (dollar, pounds, or euros)
+if you’re going to be using these monitors for mixing, mastering, audio reference, or just general music production, you should be looking at spending at least something around 150 to 300 (dollars, pounds, or euros)

 Studio Monitors 5″ 6″ or 8″?

-This is the size of the monitors, they generally come in 5inch in diameter, 6inhc or 8inch, of course, the bigger the size the bigger the sound output and watts.
-We highly recommend small bedroom studios to go for 5″ or 6inch monitors as 8″ would create too much noise, it would be very hard to mix/master and to get an accurate audio reference.
-8inch studio monitors would be for larger rooms something bigger than 5 by 6 meters at least, the bigger the room the better.
+We highly recommend small bedroom studios go for 5″ or 6-inch monitors as 8″ would create too much noise, and it would be very hard to mix/master and get an accurate audio reference.
+8-inch studio monitors would be for larger rooms something bigger than 5 by 6 meters at least, the bigger the room the better.

 Here is a very popular list of the top 10 budget Studio Monitors which all cost between 100 to 400 (dollars, pounds, or euros)